N21 (South Africa)

-The N21 is a proposed national route in South Africa in Cape Town.
-It mainly forms the Peninsula Expressway ring road.
+The N21 is a proposed national route in the City of Cape Town, South Africa.
+It is also known as the Peninsula Expressway ring road.
 Once complete, it will link the northern suburbs on the Atlantic seaboard (Melkbosstrand & Bloubergstrand) with the southern suburbs on False Bay (Muizenberg).
-The R300 Freeway is entirely part of the proposed route (the freeway will be extended at both ends).
+The R300 freeway is entirely part of the proposed route (the freeway will be extended at both ends).

 Background

-Proposed Route
+Proposed route

 The proposed freeway will include sections of the existing R300 freeway and will be tolled.
 The name of the consortium involved in the construction of the Expressway is "Penway", short for Peninsula Expressway.
 The Penway has also become the local nickname for the Expressway.

 Explosive growth of the Cape Town metropolitan area, especially in terms of local and international tourism, the wine industry, and the film industry, has pushed the traffic situation to a critical point.

 Environment

 A number of environmental impact studies have been done, to determine whether new sections of the freeway will upset the delicate ecological systems in the Cape Town area.
 New sections will run south of the N2 towards Zeekoevlei, which is a wetland area, and north of the N1, up to the area near Melkbosstrand.